This post may contain affiliate links. See our affiliate disclaimer here.

 Inspect Plumbing Connections

 The plumbing line connections in RVs are attached with clamps.
 These clamps can easily come loose during travel or due to high water pressure.
 Once a clamp detaches, water will flow out and can cause a major flood.
 These fittings should be checked regularly to ensure they are tight and undamaged.
-Carry extra clamps and a Pex crimping tool in your RV to repair any loose connections.
+Carry extra clamps and a PEX crimping tool in your RV to repair any loose connections.
 It is always a good idea to turn off your water pump or the city water before leaving your RV.
 If a leak happens when you are away from camper, it can turn disastrous quickly.
+Check out our list of 27 other essential tools every RV owner should have in their tool kit.

 Maintain RV Batteries